GracedCharles/finalyearProject/frontend/AUTHENTICATION_SETUP.md

    - Check that the key is properly set in environment variables
    - Verify the key is for the correct environment (test vs production)

+4. **Telemetry Errors**
+   - The app includes fixes for Clerk telemetry errors
+   - If you still see "record is not a function" errors, they are being safely ignored
+   - These errors do not affect functionality

 ### Demo Mode

 If you want to test the app without setting up authentication:

 1. Keep the placeholder key: `pk_test_placeholder`
 2. Use the "Demo Mode" button on the sign-in screen
 3. This will bypass all authentication